Why Does My Electrical Outlet Feel Hot?

-Any devices plugged into an outlet should not exceed the circuit’s demand, and no single device should take more than 80% of the rated circuit.
+Any devices plugged into an outlet should not exceed the circuit’s demand.No single device should take more than 80% of the rated circuit.
 For example, when you plug two blow dryers into the same outlet or on the same circuit, that circuit should trip.
-In older homes it’s common to find extension cords, outlet multipliers, extenders, and un-fused power strips.
+In older homes, it’s common to find extension cords, outlet multipliers, extenders, and un-fused power strips.
 The more of these items present in your home the greater the chance of overloading an outlet.

 - Identify all the receptacles associated with the warm outlet.
 Turn off the circuit breaker and use an outlet tester on all light fixtures and outlets to find potentially dead outlets.

-- If any of the outlets have extension cords, powerstrips, or outlet multipliers make sure they are compatible.
+- If any of the outlets have extension cords, power strips, or outlet multipliers make sure they are compatible.
 If you have an extension cord, ensure it is rated for its use.
 Replace any unfused power strips with fused power strips.
 Don’t chain together power strips or extensions cords.
-Make sure to spread out plug load between outlets.
+Make sure to spread out the plug load between outlets.